 Ramadan will be during the monsoon season with frequent rainfall, cloudy and warm days with cooler nights.
 The fasting hours in the Maldives will be between 12 to 13 hours this Ramadan.
 Muslim tourists will get the chance to try out special Ramadan food that will also be served in resorts and hotels, including restaurants serving special meals for Iftar with a homemade flair.
 There will be several cultural events and entertainment during the Holy of Ramadan and it is considered an ideal time to visit.

-Iran usually experiences a very dry, hot climate in June, and the fasting duration will be for 15 hours this year.
+Iran usually experiences a very dry, hot climate, and the fasting duration will be for 15 hours this year.
 Ramadan is considered a festive month where streets and shops are decorated and charitable acts are the main highlights.
 Most markets and restaurants will be closed and will open late in the evening.

 Traveling Muslims will have plenty of eating outlets to break fast in, and go for iftar buffets which be held regularly at hotels and restaurants.
 There will be several Ramadan promotions and offers to be enjoyed in the major shopping malls which will be very crowded, yet nearly all shops will be open until late at night.
 Traffic congestion will be higher before sunrise and areas near mosques will be crowded too.
 In Muscat, hot sunny weather can be expected throughout June, with a fasting duration of 14 to 15 hours.

 This Ramadan, Muslims in Jordan are fasting for around 16 hours.
 June and July are generally months with dry heat with strong sandstorms at times.
 Restaurants and cafés will be open until late evening and will be festively decorated, and have different types of entertainment and music celebrating the month of Ramadan.
 Tourists will find Ramadan tents serving snacks and drinks with games and entertainment too.